varjolab/ProteoGyver/example use cases/Using MS-inspector to study problems in a sample set.md

 # Using MS-inspector to study problems in a sample set
 For this exercise, we will use two sample sets: One published, good quality runs, and one with simulated data representing some potential problem in a sample set.
 In this case, detergent contamination.
+Sets of MS files for analysis are loaded by filtering the database using the dropdown etc on the left, e.g. only selecting runs from a time interval, or a specific instrument.
+We then click "Load runs by selected parameters" -button, and after a brief loading interval, MS inspector will start to display a live plot of the selected MS runs.
+If you press the loading button without filtering, MS inspector will grab 100 most recent MS runs.

 For the good samples, we can see that the TIC curves are rouhly similar in shape and intensity over time:
 ![TIC plot](images/inspector_tic.png)